 - The national Palace of Mafra, located about 40 km north of Lisbon.
 It was the summer residence of the kings of Portugal.

-- Lots of museums, such as the Museum of Tiles, Contemporary Art, Ceramics, Music, Archaeology, Theatre and Dance, etc.
+- Lots of museums, such as the Museum of Contemporary Art, Ceramics, Music, Archaeology, Theatre and Dance, etc.

 - Discounts in partner restaurants and shopping malls

 - A printed paper guide that you pick up with the Lisboa Card

 The Lisbon pass is valid for a certain number of hours.
 Options are 24 hrs, 48 hrs and 72 hrs, or 1, 2 or 3 full days.